Masculinity: In transgender people

 Transgender people negotiate masculinity in multiple ways.

 Trans men share many of the varied experiences of men as a group, but their lives are often informed accordingly to the extent they were socialized as women in their early lives.
 One study in Italy showed that transmasculine individuals have greater emotional control and self-reliance than cisgender men, while cisgender men showed higher affinity for heterosexual self-presentation and endorsement of power over women.
 Harmful health behaviors such as alcohol and tobacco use may feature in early transition for some trans men in order to access masculinity, but as they are increasingly affirmed in their gender, their reliance on these mechanisms often decreases.
 Trans men may experience masculinity alongside changes in their perceptions of safety that affect their interactions with other men.
 When feeling less safe in interactions, they may practice "defensive masculinities" to avoid perceived threats of violence and protect themselves or others.
 When they feel a sense of respect from other men, they may use "transformative masculinities" to challenge the gender system.
 Trans men's experiences with masculinity vary widely by culture and setting.

-Trans women are most often seeking to avoid being seen as masculine, yet in certain contexts, such as leadership, they may draw on masculine experiences and behaviors from previous socializations.

 All transgender people may experience aggression and violence from others due to "masculinity threat," defined as "any experience that causes the self or others to question one's status as a 'real man'."
 When men experience masculinity threat, they may demonstrate aggression toward and derogation of transgender people to "demonstrate how masculine they are themselves."